QuantEcon/lecture-python-intro/lectures/business_cycle.md

 plt.show()
 ```

-France, with its strong labor unions, has a prolonged labor market recovery
+We see that France, with its strong labor unions, typically experiences
-compared to the US and UK.
+relatively slow labor market recoveries after negative shocks.

-However, Japan has a history of very low and stable unemployment rates due to
+We also notice that, Japan has a history of very low and stable unemployment rates.
-a constellation of social, demographic, and cultural factors.

-+++ {"user_expressions": []}

-## Leading indicators and correlated factors for business cycles
+## Leading indicators and correlated factors

 Examining leading indicators and correlated factors helps policymakers to
 understand the causes and results of business cycles.